Yes, you read that title correctly. *Cue a protest in the comments section. *

 Johnson & Johnson is a viral vector vaccine, where a vector enters the cells in the body and uses the cell’s machinery to produce a spike protein.
 The cells then display the spike protein on its surface, and the immune system recognises it doesn’t belong there.
 This triggers the immune system to begin producing antibodies and activating other immune cells to fight off what it thinks is an infection.
 In the end, the body learns how to protect itself against future infection.

-Unfortunately, Johnson & Johnson is only 66.3% effective at preventing COVID-19 infections in clinical trials.13 It did, however, prevent hospitalisation and death for people who did get sick.
+Unfortunately, Johnson & Johnson is only 66.3% effective at preventing COVID-19 infections in clinical trials.13

 What are the side effects of the vaccine?

+However vaccine injury is becoming more apparent.
 You may have heard, AstraZeneca has been linked to blood clots (thrombosis) and low levels of blood platelets (thrombocytopenia).11 While the risk of either of these is low, it is estimated to be higher in those under 60.

 If you are unsure and want to find out more about the possible risks of vaccinations, VAERS (Vaccine Adverse Event Reporting System) records and investigates adverse effects.
 You can read more about it here.